BLADE RUNNER

 This:

-Everything you just read is revealed in the first 30 minutes of the movie.
+Everything you just read is revealed in dialog in the first 30 minutes of the movie.
 Then it is referenced again throughout the rest of the movie.
-There's no reason to have this text scrawl and then repeat the entire thing over and over again in the dialog.
+There's no reason to have this text scrawl and then repeat the entire thing over and over again.

 We not only get it, we're repeatedly hit in the head with it over and over to make sure it sticks.

-In fact, the mystery of this future world and its inhabitants become so much more fascinating when we gradually learn, as we do through the story, what is going on and why.
+In fact, the mystery of this future world and its inhabitants become so much more fascinating when we gradually learn, as we do through the story (skipping the opening scrawl), what is going on and why.

 Is this how screenwriters David Webb Peoples (THE 12 MONKEYS) and Hampton Fancher (THE MINUS MAN) wanted to adapt Philip K. Dick's story, or is this how they were told to write it?